 WHAT’S YOUR VISION, YOUR BIG DREAM, FOR THE ORGANIZATION AND THE IMPACT YOU WANT TO MAKE?

 We would love to come to the day that access is available for all Denver students.
-Access to opportunity regardless of background, experience, income, race, gender, ethnicity, sexual orientation, religious preference, you name it – that every student has equal access to opportunity and that financial barriers are out of the way and any other obstacle can be addressed to generate the kind of success that we’ve seen with our Scholars.
+Access to opportunity regardless of – and in celebration of the inclusion of – background, experience, income, race, gender, ethnicity, sexual orientation, religious preference, you name it – that every student has equal access to opportunity and that financial barriers are out of the way and any other obstacle can be addressed to generate the kind of success that we’ve seen with our Scholars.
 Because as proud as we are to be able to serve 1,800 Scholars a year, which is amazing, we know that there are a lot more students in Denver and surrounding communities and across the country and we never want our next generation to be limited.

 WHAT RESOURCES DO YOU NEED TO MAKE THAT DREAM COME TRUE?

 A variety.
 Of course, financial investment is always key, but it’s also continuing to grow our strategy around the human resources, in addition to financial resources, that we are able to provide our students.
-We are also addressing technological resources such as how do we stay in the best communication we can with our students and Scholars?
-Students have to meet deadlines to receive even our scholarship, how do we make that easier?
-We think we’re making it as easy as possible, but we’re certain that there are technology gaps that we still could address.
+We are additionally addressing technological resources such as how do we stay in the best communication we can with our students and Scholars?
+Students have to meet deadlines to receive our scholarship, how do we make that easier?
+We think we’re making it as easy as possible, but we know there are technology gaps that we still need to address.

 WHAT CHALLENGES ARE YOU FACING?

-Unfortunately, Colorado receives the lowest amount of funding (I think we’re 48th in the country in higher ed) and so in many cases, higher education becomes more and more financially unattainable.
+Unfortunately, the funding for higher ed in Colorado is near the bottom (I think we’re 47th in the country in higher ed) and so in many cases, higher education becomes more and more financially unattainable.
 We feel really fortunate that we get to work with students in a way that we can help them package themselves.
-The majority of our students graduate with little to no debt or the kind of earning potential that would allow them to repay loans.
-We provide guidance, in partnership with our partners of higher ed through their financial aid offices, and work together to think about how to best financially package our students so that they go in with the knowledge of, “If I have to take out a loan, what’s the best loan to take, and how long do I have to pay it off?”
-Or, “What if I don’t need to get a loan and I can do a work-study job instead?”
+The majority of our students graduate with little to no debt and/or the kind of earning potential that would allow them to repay loans.
+We provide guidance, in partnership with our partners of higher ed through their financial aid offices and their support services teams, and work together to think about how to best financially package our students so that they go in with the knowledge of, “If I have to take out a loan, what’s the best loan to take, and how long do I have to pay it off?”
+Or, “What if I don’t need to get a loan and I can secure a work-study job instead?”

 As higher ed increases in cost, it creates more of a barrier so we try to think creatively and our partners in higher ed are phenomenally creative in trying to think about how they can provide additional support for students.
-Truly, we couldn’t do this work without our partnerships.
+Truly, we couldn’t do this work without our partnerships – both in higher ed and with other scholarship focused nonprofit organizations.
 We do this work the best when we do it together.
 Certainly, there’s no one entity, organization, or institution that can do this by themselves, so we continue to think collectively and collaboratively of how we as a group can be of the best service to our students.